Tiny Wren

 Image tar1090 displaying planes flying over a map in my local area

-We have a little raspberry pi with a USB Software defined radio, that listens to plane transponders.
-It entriches this transpoder data from other others sources.
-Hosts a web interface (above).
-Also broadcasts the nearest plane to a MQTT server.
+We have a little Raspberry Pi with a USB software-defined radio that listens to plane transponders.
+It enriches this transponder data from other sources, hosts a web interface (above), and also broadcasts the nearest plane to an MQTT server.

 Hardware

-I have this installed in the garage, with the arial in the loft.
-It gives OK range, if you wanted you can go to town with mounting this outside, high, away from obstructions.
+I have this installed in the garage, with the aerial in the loft.
+It gives OK range; if you wanted you can mount this outside, high and away from obstructions.
 I’m not too bothered about chasing perfect reception/coverage here.

 Home Assistant